mediquo/docs-sdk/docs/sdk/android/introduction.md

 }
 ```

+**Include file_paths.xml file for attachments:**

-Otherwise, for the file attachment to work properly, you must add a file named `file_paths.xml` in the `res/xml` directory of your app module.
+Since Android 11 you must add a file named `file_paths.xml` in the `res/xml` directory of your app module for the file attachment to work properly.

 Inside this file, you have to add the following code: